Steward Health Care: Chapter 11 bankruptcy

 On August 13, Kinderhook Industries announced that its subsidiary, Rural Healthcare Group, would acquire Stewardship Health.
 While the parties didn't disclose the cost of the transaction, court filings indicated that the tentative price would be $245 million.
 On the 14th, Steward and Orlando Health entered into an agreement designating the latter as a stalking horse bidder for Steward's Northern Florida hospitals, including Rockledge Regional Medical Center, Melbourne Regional Medical Center, Sebastian River Medical Center, and its local physicians group.

 On August 16, the Massachusetts governor's office announced that deals had been finalized to transfer five hospitals to new operators.
-Lawrence General Hospital is expected to take over Holy Family Hospital's two campuses in Methuen and Haverhill, and Lifespan Health System of Rhode Island will enter the state for the first time to take over Morton Hospital and Saint Anne's Hospital.
-Further, the office stated that the state will take Saint Elizabeth's Medical Center by eminent domain for eventual transfer to Boston Medical Center, which would also purchase Good Samaritan Medical Center.
+Merrimack Health (formerly Lawrence General Hospital) is expected to take over Holy Family Hospital's two campuses in Methuen and Haverhill, and Brown University Health (formerly Lifespan Health System) of Rhode Island will enter the state for the first time to take over Morton Hospital and Saint Anne's Hospital.
+Further, the office stated that the state will take Saint Elizabeth's Medical Center by eminent domain for eventual transfer to Boston Medical Center Health System, which would also purchase Good Samaritan Medical Center.
 Apollo was expected to challenge the eminent domain seizure, citing a property value assessment of more than $200 million.

 The first two permanent closures to result from Steward's bankruptcy occurred on August 31, when Carney Hospital and Nashoba Valley Medical Center, both of Massachusetts, shut down.
 Carney Hospital, originally a part of predecessor Caritas Christi, was one of Steward's first hospitals, and having been founded in 1863 was the oldest hospital Steward operated.

 In September, a deal was announced and tentatively approved by bankruptcy court settling related litigation between Steward and MPT.
 As part of this deal, Steward agreed to relinquish control of certain of its remaining unsold hospitals to interim operators secured by MPT in exchange for MPT releasing all claims against Steward for overdue and long-term future lease obligations.
 MPT in a press release identified these operators as Healthcare Systems of America (for facilities in Southeast Florida, East Texas, and Louisiana), HonorHealth (Arizona), Quorum Health (West Texas), and Insight Health (Ohio).
 These operators, starting September 11, would be "the beneficiaries of operating revenue and have responsibility for the expenses of the hospitals each will manage" until Steward reaches purchase agreements with new permanent operators.
 Of the deal, MPT said "[f]rom our initial underwriting of these properties, MPT has strongly believed in the mission critical nature of these hospitals as well as their cash flow potential under the right management. [...]
 By replacing Steward, we are better positioned to protect the critical function of these facilities for the benefit of their communities and the value of our real estate for the benefit of our shareholders."